pantheon-systems/documentation/source/_docs/tmp.md

 ## Multiple Application Containers
-Errors caused by this scenario occur on either the Test or Live environment and typically reference some `.tmp` file as not found and could not be copied.
+Errors caused by this scenario occur on production environments (Test or Live) and typically reference some `.tmp` file as not found and could not be copied.
 These errors cannot be replicated on development environments (Dev or Multidev) since those environments use a single application container.

 Sites on the Performance Medium plan and above have multiple [application containers](/docs/application-containers).
 To help sites perform at scale, the platform routes requests across available application containers based on their load.